BG3-Community-Library-Team/bg3-community/meta/submitting-content/using-tabs.md

 ## Tab {.tabset}
 ### Step One
-Convert your page to the markdown editor - if you convert back to the visual editor, the tabs won't work.
+Tabs are only available in the markdown editor, they are rendered upon saving.
-Tabs are only available in the markdown editor, and are rendered upon saving.
+Convert your page to the markdown editor if it isn't already Do not convert back to the visual editor, it would break your tabs.
 ### Step Two
 Create your tabset header - this will be the name of your tabs - use header 1 (one # before the title) In this example the tabset header is "Tabs - How To".